flix-tech/postgres-tq/README.md

 task_queue = TaskQueue(POSTGRES_CONN_STR, queue_name, reset=False)

 # Prune all tasks from queue completed more than 1 hour (in seconds)
-# ago, tasks in progress, not started and completed recently will
+# ago.
+Tasks in progress, not started and completed recently will
 # stay in the postgres task_queue table
 task_queue.prune_completed_tasks(3600)